SujayD-11/breast-cancer-analysis-project/README.md

 All feature values are recoded with four significant digits.

 ## Objective and About our Work
-Scince the target attribute - "diagnosis" are discrete & the predication falls into two categories this can be stated as a Binary Classification Problem and a normal classifier model can be used.
+Scince the target attribute - "diagnosis" has discrete values & the predication falls into two categories this can be stated as a Binary Classification Problem and a normal classifier model can be used.
 After analysis, Logistic regression has been used on this dataset.

 ## Contributions: